How to switch business energy suppliers

 Once you've switched

-What to avoid doing
+What not to do

 When to switch again